Two rival players get green light for merger plans

 The aim of the combined company is to own and operate a modern, high-end fleet of floaters and jack-up rigs across benign and harsh environments, serving customers in the most attractive offshore oil and gas basins.
 In addition, it is expected to generate potential cost synergies of $125 million per year with full potential to be realized within two years after the closing of the transaction.

 As previously disclosed, the business combination is subject to, among other things, clearance by antitrust and foreign direct investment authorities in the United Kingdom, Norway and Denmark, as well as certain other jurisdictions as agreed between the parties.

-In the latest update on Saturday, Maersk Drilling and Noble confirmed they were recently advised that the Norwegian Competition Authority has reviewed the business combination application pursuant to the filings submitted to it and has no objection to this merger.
+In the latest update on Saturday, Maersk Drilling and Noble confirmed they were recently advised that the Norwegian Competition Authority had reviewed the business combination application pursuant to the filings submitted to it.
+According to the two players, the Norwegian Competition Authority has no objection to this merger.

 If the merger goes through, the combined company, named Noble Corporation, will be headquartered in Houston, Texas, however, it will also maintain a significant operating presence in Stavanger, Norway, to retain proximity to customers and support operations in the Norwegian sector and the broader North Sea, and to ensure continued access to talent.

 Upon the completion of the transaction, the shareholders of Maersk Drilling and Noble will each own approximately 50 per cent of the outstanding shares of the combined company, which will have a high-end fleet comprising 20 floaters and 19 jack-up rigs.